Welcome to Programming Languages and Translators

 let var = val in expr

-so now var is ‘in-scope’ for the duration of expr.
-Further, the let expression (as indicated by the name) is an expression itself and evaluates to the result of expr.
-For example, let i = 1 in i evaluates to 1.
+evaluates to 1.
 In fact, what we mean by value is no different than an expression.
-So although let x = (let i = 1 in i) in (let y = 1 in y + x) is a really obnoxious way of writing 2, please note that i is no longer in-scope in (let y = 1 in y + x).
+So although let x = (let i = 1 in i) in (let y = 1 in y + x)

 First-Class Functions The most notable difference between OCaml and an imperative (procedural) language like C/C++ is the treatment of functions as first-class.
 By first-class, we mean functions themselves can be the arguments and return values of a function, in essence they’re treated like any other value.
 In a functional language (compared to imperative languages), we tend to describe to the computer how a function transforms data as opposed to detailed steps to execute.